chennaione/sugar/README.md

 Official documentation can be found [here](http://satyan.github.io/sugar) - Check some examples below.
 The example application is provided in the **example** folder in the source.

+## Looking for contributors
+We need contributors to help maintain this project, ask @satyan for repo permission

+Otherwise you can use another ORM, like https://github.com/requery/requery or https://realm.io/

 ## Features

 Sugar ORM was built in contrast to other ORM's to have: